world-wide-weights/wwweights/scripts/README.md

 This script can also be used to insert data into production.

-**Note from @coffemakingtoaster :** Please don`t do this on your own...Either let devops do that or do it with someone from devops
+**Note from @coffemakingtoaster :** Please dont do this on your own...Either let devops do that or do it with someone from devops

 1. Set server into dev-maintenance

 ```sh
 ssh <username>@<server> sh /home/wwweights/dev-maintenance.sh
 ```
-2. Create ssh tunnel
+2. Create ssh tunnel.
+When prod server is in maintenance the reverse proxy does not allow for http connetions from anywhere but localhost.

 ```sh
 ssh -L 3002:3002 <username>@<server>